 It’s always nice to make your own decorations for Independence Day and online printables are a fun way to get started.
 They’re also great for getting the kids involved.
 We hope that whether you’re making paper chains, coloring posters in, crafting baskets or hanging up bunting, you have a lovely time and a magical 4th of July.

-If you’re planning a summer barbecue this year, why not go the whole hog and decorate your garden?
-It’s a great way to involve the kids and is sure to amuse your guests…. not to mention that decorations are always a good talking point as people mingle.
+If you’re planning a barbecue, why not go the whole hog and decorate your garden?
+It’s a great way to involve the kids and is sure to amuse your guests… decorations are always a good talking point as people mingle.
+And if you’re not able to have guests, decorations can still help make for some memorable photographs which you can then post on social media and share with your friends.
+Everyone loves seeing a bit of family creativity!

 Here’s what we’ve got in the way of printables to help you: